Stocks dip, yields drop on latest signs of slowing economy

 NEW YORK (AP) — Stocks are dipping on Wall Street Wednesday, and Treasury yields are dropping following the latest signals that the U.S. economy is slowing under the weight of much higher interest rates.

 One report from the Institute for Supply Management said that growth in the U.S. services sector slowed last month by more than economists expected, as the pace of new orders cooled.
-A separate report suggested private employers added 145,000 jobs in March, down by close to half from February’s rate.
-Perhaps more importantly for markets, pay raises also slowed for workers, according to the ADP Research Institute.
+A separate report suggested private employers added 145,000 jobs in March, down sharply from February's 261,000.
+Perhaps more importantly for markets, pay raises also weakened for workers, according to the ADP Research Institute.

+“Our March payroll data is one of several signals that the economy is slowing,” said Nela Richardson, chief economist at ADP.
+“Employers are pulling back from a year of strong hiring and pay growth, after a three-month plateau, is inching down.”

 Higher interest rates can undercut inflation, but only by slowing the entire economy with a blunt hammer.
 The hope is that the Fed can pull off the tricky balancing act of slowing the economy and job market just enough to stamp out high inflation, but not so much that it causes a recession.
 The Fed has hiked rates over the last year at the fastest pace in decades.